emacsmirror/bible-gateway/README.md

 Alternatively, clone the repository from GitHub and install `votd.el` with `M-x package-install-file`.

 <!-- CONFIGURATION -->
 ## Configuration & Usage

 ### `*scratch*` buffer message

-If you would like to use the verse of the day as your `*scratch*` buffer message*`, use the following configuration in your `init.el`:
+If you would like to use the verse of the day as your `*scratch*` buffer message, use the following configuration in your `init.el`:

 ``` commonlisp
 (use-package votd